Frank Sinatra: Legacy and honors

-Various items of memorabilia from Sinatra's life and career, such as Frank Sinatra's awards, gold records, and various personal items are displayed at USC's Frank Sinatra Hall in Los Angeles and also at Wynn Resort's Sinatra restaurant in Las Vegas.
+Memorabilia from Sinatra's life and career, such as Frank Sinatra's awards, gold records, and various personal items, are displayed at USC's Frank Sinatra Hall in Los Angeles and at Wynn Resort's Sinatra restaurant in Las Vegas.

-The United States Postal Service issued a 42-cent postage stamp in honor of Sinatra in May 2008, commemorating the tenth anniversary of his death.
+The United States Postal Service issued a stamp in honor of Sinatra in May 2008, commemorating the tenth anniversary of his death.

-The United States Congress passed a resolution introduced by Representative Mary Bono Mack on May 20, 2008, designating May 13 as Frank Sinatra Day to honor his contributions to American culture.
+In May 2008, the United States Congress designated May 13 as Frank Sinatra Day.

-Sinatra received three Honorary Degrees during his lifetime.
-In May 1976, he was invited to speak at the University of Nevada, Las Vegas (UNLV) graduation commencement held at Sam Boyd Stadium.
-It was at this commencement that he was bestowed an Honorary Doctorate litterarum humanarum by the university.
-During his speech, Sinatra stated that his education had come from "the school of hard knocks" and was suitably touched by the award.
-He went on to describe that "this is the first educational degree I have ever held in my hand.
+Sinatra received three honorary degrees during his lifetime.
+In May 1976, he was invited to speak at the University of Nevada, Las Vegas graduation commencement and was bestowed an Honorary Doctorate litterarum humanarum.
+During his speech, Sinatra stated that his education had come from "the school of hard knocks" and that "this is the first educational degree I have ever held in my hand.
 I will never forget what you have done for me today".
-A few years later in 1984 and 1985, Sinatra also received an Honorary Doctorate of Fine Arts from Loyola Marymount University as well as an Honorary Doctorate of Engineering from the Stevens Institute of Technology.
+In 1984 and 1985, Sinatra received an Honorary Doctorate of Fine Arts from Loyola Marymount University and an Honorary Doctorate of Engineering from the Stevens Institute of Technology.

+In 2023, Rolling Stone ranked Sinatra at No. 19 on their list of the 200 Greatest Singers of All Time.

+In 2024, a new road in North Bristol was named Sinatra Way, to commemorate Sinatra's 1953 visit to Frenchay Hospital.